legavv/rsschool-cv/cv.md

 ### Education

- Moscow Institute of Physics and Technology,applied mathematics and physics
+ Moscow Institute of Physics and Technology, applied mathematics and physics

 ### Languages